Athenian aid given to the Ionians angered Darius.

 Greek triremes were smaller and more maneuverable than Persian ships.

-If Persia had won, they could have easily moved on to conquer a very young Rome and altered Western history.
+If Persia had won, they could have easily moved on to conquer a very young Rome and alter Western history.

 If Persia had won, Rome might never have been built.